webdriverio/webdriverio/website/blog/2019-04-03-react-selectors.md

     expect(myComponent.getText()).toBe('Hello there, how are you?') // pass })
 ```
-As you can see, for the state filter we pass the string that equivalates to the current state of the component, this last parameter in the function can be any of the following: string, number, boolean, array, or object.
+As you can see, for the state filter we pass the string that equals to the current state of the component, this last parameter in the function can be any of the following: string, number, boolean, array, or object.
 This is because all these types are valid state types for React.

 #### What about `browser.react$$`?